Titanium white: Visual characteristics

 Titanium white provides greater hiding power and tinting strength than any other white pigment.
 Titanium white was initially more expensive to produce than lead white, but its superior hiding power soon made it a more economical choice because smaller quantities were required to achieve the same degree of opacity.

 Notable occurrences

-Titanium white featured regularly in the palette of Arthur Dove, who was among its earliest adopters in the 1920s.
+Titanium white featured regularly in the palette of Arthur Dove, who was among its earliest adopters in the 1920s, as well as Bob Ross in The Joy of Painting, decades later.
 It has also been identified in the work of Thomas Hart Benton, Diego Rivera, Pablo Picasso, and Jackson Pollock.